Samantha Lee Howe: Career

-In August 2012 Telos Publishing issued a press release announcing the forthcoming audio of Stone's horror collection, Zombies In New York.
+In August 2012 Telos Publishing issued a press release announcing the forthcoming audio of Sam Stone's horror collection, Zombies In New York.
 Telos also published her Steampunk/horror novella Zombies at Tiffany's.

 Gabriele Caccini was re-edited and re-released as Killing Kiss under the pen name Sam Stone in September 2008 by The House of Murky Depths.
 Writer Tanith Lee gave a quote for the back of the book which said : "A deceptively readable date with darkness – watch your step!
 This book is lit for the much more discerning chick (and cock) who likes to walk in the shadows.
 Relax with it, but be prepared for sudden jewels and little masterpieces – and the rug to be pulled from under your feet."

-Stone went on to write a further four titles in the Vampire Gene series: Futile Flame, Demon Dance, Hateful Heart and Silent Sand.
-She then moved to Telos Publishing for reprints of the series and the first print of the final novel, Jaded Jewel.
+Howe went on to write a further four titles in the Vampire Gene series: Futile Flame, Demon Dance, Hateful Heart and Silent Sand.
+She then moved to Telos Publishing for reprints of the series and the first print of the sixth novel, Jaded Jewel.

 In 2011 a short story collection, Zombies in New York and Other Bloody Jottings, was published by Telos Publishing.
 The collection was later picked up in October 2012 by AudioGo.

-In 2013 it was announced that Stone was involved as a screenwriter for a Doctor Who spin-off film; White Witch of Devil's End was released on 13 November 2017 on DVD as part of "The Daemons of Devil's End" boxset by Reeltime Pictures.
+In 2013 it was announced that Howe, writing still as Sam Stone was involved as a screenwriter for a Doctor Who spin-off film; White Witch of Devil's End was released on 13 November 2017 on DVD as part of "The Daemons of Devil's End" boxset by Reeltime Pictures.